 The absolute highlight in the former home stadium of FC Bayern and TSV 1860 is certainly the roof climb.
 For the extra kick, this can also be combined with a wild ride on the Flying Fox.
 In the summer, you can hire a boat here and row across the Olympiasee (lake) or head to the top of the Olympiaturm (Olympic Tower) for fabulous views over the city.

-Got a whole week in the city?
-Tag the following onto your agenda for the next three days: a perfect day in Munich kicks off with a tour of the Old Town which you can book directly with München Tourismus.
-Afterwards, you can enjoy a relaxed stroll through the Viktualienmarkt (food market).
+A perfect day in Munich kicks off with a tour of the Old Town which you can book directly with München Tourismus.
+Afterwards, you can enjoy a relaxed stroll through the Viktualienmarkt (market).
 Here, you can taste your way through various delicacies, buy culinary souvenirs for everyone back home, and sit in Munich's only beer garden that isn't tied to a brewery – with a constantly changing choice of beers.

 And if you have a yearning for culture after all this, walk over to the Kunstareal (art district) which is home to no fewer than 16 museums.
 You could visit the Pinakotheken (art galleries), the Museum Brandhorst, the Lenbachhaus (art gallery) or the NS-Dokumentationszentrum (Documentation Centre for the History of National Socialism), for example.
 On the way to the Maxvorstadt district, you will pass a commemorative plaque of importance to football fans: the place where FC Bayern was founded in the Kardinal-Döpfner-Strasse.
 Why not bring the evening to a close in the Stadion on the Schleißheimer Strasse – one of the best football bars in Germany.